- Questions About Me as Developer

 For everything else (read: more complicated matters), I have an hourly rate.
 If we agreed on a better rate as part of your contract, of course you’ll get that one instead.

-I offer a grace period of two weeks after delivery.
+Do You Offer a Warranty?a grace period of two weeks after delivery.
 If anything breaks within this time, I’ll fix it without additional pay.
 This is limited to features that have been included in the contract.
 I do not add additional features for free after I have delivered the site.
 But I am available for an hourly rate.

 If you chose the basic package, I’ll help you based on my hourly rate.
 If you opted for the Hosting and Maintenance Package, I’ll take care of everything.